-The V2.0 OCS motherboard will support a 40GbE or 10GbE NIC mezzanine card.
+The V2.0 OCS motherboard will support a 40GbE NIC mezzanine card.
 The network controller on the NIC mezzanine will interface to CPU0 through a PCIe x8 channel.
-10GbE is supported though Port 1 of the NIC to the blade connector interface, and 40GbE is supported through Port 2 of the NIC to the blade connector interface.
-The 10G port will connect to an SFP+ connector on the tray backplane.
+40GbE is supported through Port 2 of the NIC to the blade connector interface.
 The 40G port will connect to a QSFP+ connector on the tray backplane.
-Figure 21 shows the NIC block diagram.
+Figure 22 shows the NIC block diagram.
 The pinout for the NIC mezzanine is described in Section 9.3.
 Mechanical outlines can be found in the Open CloudServer OCS NIC Mezzanine Specification Version 2.0.

-Figure 21: NIC block diagram
+Figure 22: NIC block diagram